giotto-ai/giotto-arc-agi-data/README.md

 # Giotto Arc Data
-Official repository to access the Giotto Arc Dataset (link to Zenodo here...).
+Official repository to access the Giotto Arc Dataset.
+The dataset is hosted at Zenodo ([here](https://zenodo.org/records/18508333)) and is publicly available via [this licence](LICENSE).

 ## Installation
 ```shell